devopsacademyau/academy/classes/02class/exercises/c02-network08/mrcsmonteiro/README.md

   - What is going to happen by default?
 Everything allowed or denied?
     ```
-    NACLs allow inbound and outbound traffic by default.
+    * VPCs come automatically with modifiable NACLs that allow all inbound and outbound traffic by default.
+    * Custom NACLs deny all inbound and outbound traffic by default, unless specific rules are added.
     ```

 - Commands for creating a NACL to block SSH connection comming from the network `172.16.200.0/24`?